 - 3-4 tablespoons cream (heavy cream in the US, double cream in the UK)

 Mud Cake Method

-We’re fond of putting this in the microwave… then serving it with ice cream.
+We’re fond of heating this up a little… then serving it with ice cream.
 Yep.

 *Disclaimer – I am in no way affiliated with Smitten.
 I simply loved their products and was lucky enough to win one.
 They are awesome and you should check them out.
 They make candles too!